 Kumāragupta I Belted Group

 Mean 8.035505 8.178955

 Variance 0.075145 0.015866

 Observations 285 66

 Pooled Variance 0.064105

 Hypothesized Mean

 Difference 0

 df 349

 t Stat -4.14757

 P(T<=t) one-tail 2.11E-05

 t Critical one-tail 1.649231

 P(T<=t) two-tail 4.22E-05

 t Critical two-tail 1.966785

-Figure 27: Results of a two-sample t-test on the average weight of Kumāragupta I's coins versus coins of the Belted Group
+Fig. 27.
+Results of a two-sample t-test on the average weight of Kumāragupta I's coins versus coins of the Belted Group

 One other point to note relates to the weights of the Kumāragupta coins that carry the Circle and Diamond tamghas.
-As I mentioned earlier, there are four such coins in my database, out of a total of 285 coins of Kumāragupta I; these coins were presented in Figure 20.
-In addition, I looked through Sanjeev Kumar's catalogue and found another four coins carrying these two tamghas out of a total of 171 coins of that king listed.
+There are four such coins in my database, out of a total of 285 coins of Kumāragupta I. These coins were presented in Figure 20.
+In addition, Kumar's catalogue produced another four coins carrying these two tamghas out of a total of 171 coins of that king listed.
 The weight for one of these coins is missing.
-Adding Kumar's coins, I have the weights of 7 coins of Kumāragupta I that carry the Circle and Diamond tamghas.
-Figure 28 presents these weights.
+Adding Kumar's coins, I have the weights of seven coins of Kumāragupta I with the Circle and Diamond tamghas (Figure 28).

-Coin Weight Patna Museum #18620 (Circle tamgha) 8.26 Mathura Museum #108 (Circle tamgha) 8.15 Akshay Jain collection (Diamond tamgha) 8.06 Tandon collection #280.60 (Diamond tamgha ) 8.21 Kumar, p 291, Private 1168 (Diamond tamgha) 8.22 Kumar, p 293, Class Num Gall 15-34 (Circle tamgha) 8.23 Kumar, p 293, Private 0204 (Circle tamgha) n.a.
+Coin Wt (g) Patna Museum no. 18620 (Circle tamgha) 8.26 Mathura Museum no. 108 (Circle tamgha) 8.15 Akshay Jain collection (Diamond tamgha) 8.06 Tandon collection no. 280.60 (Diamond tamgha) 8.21 Kumar, p 291, Private 1168 (Diamond tamgha) 8.22 Kumar, p 293, Class Num Gall 15-34 (Circle tamgha) 8.23 Kumar, p 293, Private 0204 (Circle tamgha) n.a.
 Kumar, p 293, Private 1369 (Circle tamgha) 8.10 Average Weight 8.1757

-Figure 28: Weights of Kumāragupta I coins with Circle or Diamond tamgha
+Fig. 28.
+Weights of Kumāragupta I coins with Circle or Diamond tamgha

-What we see from this Figure is that the Kumāragupta I coins that carry the Circle and Diamond tamghas are all relatively heavy; they all weigh more than the average Kumāragupta dinār (which is 8.04g, see Figure 27) and indeed the average weight is very close (albeit slightly below) the average for the Belted group.
-It is safe to infer from this data that the Circle and Diamond tamgha coins of Kumāragupta I must have been issued towards the end of his reign, on the theory that the coins got heavier over time so that the relatively heavy coins would have been issued late.
-This completes a coherent story that these two tamghas and the styles associated with them first came into being late in Kumāragupta's reign and were then carried forward by his successor Candragupta III.
-The sequence of coins issued by the latter would have been first the
+This figure shows that the Kumāragupta I coins with the Circle and Diamond tamghas are all relatively heavy.
+They all weigh more than the average Kumāragupta dinār (which is 8.04g, see Figure 27) and indeed the average weight is very close (albeit slightly below) the average for the Belted group.
+It is safe to infer from this data that the Circle and Diamond tamgha coins of Kumāragupta I must have been issued towards the end of his reign, on the theory that the coins became heavier over time so that the relatively heavy coins would have been issued late in the reign.
+This completes a coherent story that these two tamphas, and the styles associated with them, first came into being late in Kumāragupta's reign and were then carried forward by his successor Candragupta III.
+The sequence of coins issued by the latter would have been first the Belted group, followed by the Sun, Crescent, Cakra and Altar coins (assuming the last were Candragupta III issues).
+Within the Belted group, it is not obvious what the order might have been.
+Looking at the average weights, presented in Figure 29, it appears that the Sash varieties may have been first, followed by either the Belt or the Sword variety, but this ordering is highly uncertain.45 Style considerations, as we saw earlier, suggested that the Belt variety coins were the earliest.

-&lt;sup>39 The first four coins are the ones in Figure 20, the last four from Kumar, op. cit.
+&lt;sup>44The first four coins are the ones in Figure 20, the last four are from Kumar, op. cit.